 By Sebidde Kiryowa, Solomon Oleny

-Seven tour operators, four of whom are property owners in game parks, represented the private sector while Agnes Akiror, the tourism state minister and Ambassador Patrick Mugoya, the Permanent Secretary, Ministry of Tourism, Wildlife and Antiquities represented the political leadership.
+In addition to Wekesa, 11 other tour operators, five of whom are property owners in game parks, will represent the private sector while Agnes Akiror, the tourism state minister and Ambassador Patrick Mugoya, the Permanent Secretary, Ministry of Tourism, Wildlife and Antiquities will represent the political leadership.